mitchell-reynolds/ethics_generator/README.md

 ![quotes](./images/kant_ml_quote-personal_fav.png)

+It's not quite right, though...
+Some obvious grammar errors and made up words as this model goes character-by-character.
+The next models use a word-by-word and phrases-by-phrases approach that should output more meaningful claims.

-I'd recommend running for an hour to see what phrases you get from your philosopher.
+_I'd recommend running for about an hour to see what phrases you get from your philosopher._

 Cleaning Data
 =============